philippesaade11/Smart_Steel_Project/README.md

 ![ScreenShot](/snapshots/home.PNG)

+At first the table would be empty so go to the Upload CSV tab and upload your data to populate the database.

 How to Use:
 ------
 There's a tab bar on top of the page (Data, Upload CSV, Logs) each tab will change the contain of the page: